rust-lang/rust/src/doc/rustc-dev-guide/src/traits/specialization.md

 Defined in the `specialize` module.

-The basic strategy is to build up a *specialization graph* during coherence checking (recall that coherence checking looks for overlapping impls).
+The basic strategy is to build up a *specialization graph* during coherence checking (coherence checking looks for [overlapping impls](../coherence.md)).
 Insertion into the graph locates the right place to put an impl in the specialization hierarchy; if there is no right place (due to partial overlap but no containment), you get an overlap error.
 Specialization is consulted when selecting an impl (of course),